networknt/light-doc/content/en/tutorial/eventuate/account-management/test.md

 ##### Link account to customer (replace the customer id and account with real Id):

-* On customer command side, system sends the AddToAccountCommand and applies CustomerAddedToAccount event.
+* On the customer command side, the system sends the AddToAccountCommand and applies CustomerAddedToAccount event.
-* On customer view side, system subscribes the CustomerAddedToAccount event by registering event handlers.
-In the example, system will process event and save customer/account relationship to local database.
+* Onthe customer view side, the system subscribes the CustomerAddedToAccount event by registering event handlers.
+In the example, the system will process the event and save the customer/account relationship to local database.
 * Use the new created customer id (replace the {customerId}  with customer id (C2) in the url) and replace the account id (A2) in POST json data which created on previous service call.